HomeReady And Home Possible Income Limits: Do You Qualify For These Loans?

 Think HomeReady or Home Possible is the right choice for you?
 If so, you probably have some questions about the application process.
 We’ll walk you through all the steps you need to follow to apply for a loan so you know exactly what to expect.

-Step 1: Review And Compare The Loan Benefits
+1. Review And Compare The Loan Benefits

 Look before you leap on a loan!
-Be sure you’ve reviewed all of the benefits of HomeReady and Home Possible carefully.
+Be sure you’ve reviewed all of the benefits of HomeReady and Home Possible loans carefully.
 These mortgages have higher interest rates than other conventional loans because of their lenient down payment policy.

 There might be other mortgage options that will provide you with lower rates if you can afford a larger down payment.
 Research the options available to you.
 If you decide that a lower down payment mortgage has the most to offer, proceed to Step 2.

-Step 2: Review The Requirements
+2. Review The Requirements

 Next, you’ll want to make sure you meet the qualifications, including the income limits, credit score requirements and homeownership education courses.
 Once you’re confident that you meet the requirements, you’re ready to find a lender.